HCL-TECH-SOFTWARE/digital-experience/docs/productfeatures/design_studio/building_content/use_data_containers.md

     Refer to the [HCL Content Composer](https://help.hcltechsw.com/digital-experience/9.5/content_composer/cont_comp_overview.html) documentation for a detailed description on how to create content with **Content Composer**.

 !!! note
     This example uses an API from [HCL Volt MX Foundry](https://opensource.hcltechsw.com/volt-mx-docs/).
-Please consult the [HCL Volt MX User Guide](https://opensource.hcltechsw.com/volt-mx-docs/docs/documentation/Foundry/voltmx_foundry_user_guide/Content/Introduction.html), for an in depth description on how to create an **integration service**.
+Refer to the [HCL Volt MX User Guide](https://opensource.hcltechsw.com/volt-mx-docs/docs/documentation/Foundry/voltmx_foundry_user_guide/Content/Introduction.html) topic for a detailed description on how to create an **integration service**.

 Follow the steps to create an API configuration in HCL Content Composer.